-- 13. Company procedure to review progress on implementing the Voluntary Principles at local facilities - a Grievance System & Analysis is reviewed monthly - b.
-Risk register is updated quarterly - c.
-Key issues for monitoring: - 1.
-In May, 2021 the GDRC declared an "Etat de Siege" (literally, state of siege, a form of martial law) for the provinces of North Kivu and Ituri.
+- 3. An armed cash in transit theft incident occurred in December, 2021 of a third party bank not directly contracted by ABM which services both the Logu and Bisie facilities of the bank.
+Legal authorities and both the bank and ABM conducted assessments into 2022, but no arrests were made and the incident which unfortunately resulted in one death served to remind provincial and local security authorities, as well as the bank and ABM, of the need for ongoing risk assessment and information sharing, within legal constraints, to reduce such risks. - 4.
+The "Etat de Siege" (literally, state of siege, a form of martial law) declared in May, 2021 continued in force throughout 2022 for the provinces of North Kivu and Ituri.
 This temporary shift of provincial government leadership in the province where Bisie is located and in a province through which ABM's exports are transported to Uganda, was intended to focus public security more clearly in combatting insecurity and the presence of Armed Groups in these two provinces.
 This senior leadership change has had no impact on the overall positive relationship between the GDRC and ABM, and in particular with public security services.
-No changes in operations have been experienced and the civil servants with whom ABM manages its operations and exports have not been replaced and no material changes have been implemented. - 2.
-Incursion of illegal ASM mining on concession-is monitored and, so far, since the 2018 departure has not occurred.
-Lowa Alliance monitors legal ASM including former ASM miners from Bisie at a nearby legal ASM site, but one that is off the ABM concession and where some of the 2018 departing ASM miners migrated to. - 3.
+No changes in operations have been experienced and the civil servants with whom ABM manages its operations and exports have not been replaced and no material changes have been implemented. - 5.
+Incursion of illegal ASM mining on concession did not occur in 2022. - 6.
 Continue to raise awareness within all security services of the potential abuse or misperception related to "voluntary community work" that is encouraged by politico-administrative authorities with the guidance for security services to avoid any involvement in such practices, at mining sites or anywhere in Walikale Territory.